actyx-contrib/machine-demo-box/src/opcua-connector/README.md

 ## 🗃️ Settings Example

-This settings do not match the `opcua-mock-plc` but should show who the system could be configured
+This settings do not match the `opcua-mock-plc` but should show who the system could be configured You can find the schema for each value in [./settings-schema.json].

 ```JSON
 {